Numbers, dates and time

 Months are normally written out in full but may be abbreviated in tables if space is limited (see "Notes to tables" in Tables).

 A period of less than 24 months that overlaps two years is written as follows: 2001/02.
-This form is used for peacekeeping budget periods and other 12-month financial or statistical periods.
+This form is used for peacekeeping budget periods and other 12-month financial or statistical periods and for academic years in the northern hemisphere.

 Decades are always expressed as follows: the 1990s (not the nineties, the 90s or the 1990’s).